-In exceptional circumstances, a master's student who did not complete all the requirements for the degree within the time limit specified in the degree regulations may be considered for a maximum of three one-year extensions provided that the graduate unit concerned so approves.
-The first two extension requests require departmental approvals; the third requires departmental and School of Graduate Studies approvals.
+In exceptional circumstances, a master's student who has not completed all the requirements for the degree within the program time limit specified in the degree regulations may be considered for a program extension.
+A maximum of three one-year extensions for master's students may be requested.
+Students submit requests to their graduate unit for review and approval.
+To apply for a program extension, students must present to their graduate unit a brief explanation for the delay as well as a detailed plan including a realistic timeline for completion that is supported by the supervisor and the supervisory committee.